Off-policy Evaluation in Doubly Inhomogeneous Environments: Introduction

 \section{Introduction}

 Reinforcement learning \citep[RL,][]{sutton2018} aims to optimize an agent's long-term reward by learning an optimal policy that determines the best action to take under every circumstance.
-RL is closely related to the dynamic treatment regimens (DTR) or adaptive treatment strategies in statistics research for precision medicine \citep{Murphy,gest,qian2011performance,zhang2012robust,DTRs,kosorok2015adaptive,zhu2017greedy,tsiatis2019dynamic,kosorok2019precision,qi2020multi,zhou2022estimating}, which seeks to obtain the optimal treatment policy in finite horizon settings with a few treatment stages that maximizes patient's expected outcome.
+RL is closely related to the dynamic treatment regimens (DTR) or adaptive treatment strategies in statistical research for precision medicine \citep{Murphy,gest,qian2011performance,kosorok2015adaptive,shi2018high,tsiatis2019dynamic,qi2020multi,zhou2022estimating}, which seeks to obtain the optimal treatment policy in finite horizon settings with a few treatment stages that maximizes patients' expected outcome.
 Nevertheless, statistical methods for DTR mentioned above normally cannot handle large or infinite horizon settings.
-They require the number of trajectories to tend to infinity to achieve a consistent estimation, unlike RL, which can work even with finite sample size under certain conditions.
+They require the number of trajectories to tend to infinity to achieve estimation consistency, unlike RL, which works even with finite number of trajectories under certain conditions.
 In addition to precision medicine, RL has been applied to various fields, such as games \citep{silver2016mastering}, ridesharing \citep{xu2018large}, mobile health \citep{liao2021off} and robotics \citep{levine2020offline}.